OttoKuosmanen/WCST/README.md

 ![logo](logo.png)

-This is a Python project to create a computer version of the Wisconsin Card Sorting Task, running with PsychoPy.
+This is a Python project where we have created a computer version of the Wisconsin Card Sorting Task, running with PsychoPy.
 The end product is a game that can be run locally on any computer.

-**Sources**:
-- Esta A. Berg (1948) A Simple Objective Technique for Measuring Flexibility in Thinking, The Journal of General Psychology, 39:1, 15-22, DOI: 10.1080/00221309.1948.9918159
+This project was inspired by the original paper by Esta Berg (1948).
+It was created for educational purposes as part of a university course at the Arctic University of Norway, UiT.

+## Installation

+**Download the Repository**
+   - Navigate to the GitHub repository page.
+   - Click on the 'Code' button and select 'Download ZIP', or clone the repository using Git:
+     ```
+     git clone [repository URL]
+     ```
+-**Install Psychopy**
+PsychoPy needs to be installed locally to play.
+[Download PsychoPy](https://www.psychopy.org/download.html)
 ## DIRECTORIES

 ### Psychopy
 In this directory, you'll find a PsychoPy version of the WCST.

 - **game**
   - The game is stored as `WCST.py`.
-PsychoPy needs to be installed locally to play.
-[Download PsychoPy](https://www.psychopy.org/download.html)
 - **cards**
   - Contains image files of the cards.
 - **sounds**